Greensboro Complex: Basketball

 From 1959 to 1989, the Wake Forest Demon Deacons basketball team played a portion of its home schedule at the Coliseum, usually games against popular opponents that could not be accommodated in the smaller Winston-Salem Memorial Coliseum.
 In practice, Wake Forest played most of its ACC games during this period at the Coliseum.
-From the 1960s to the 1980s, North Carolina, Duke and North Carolina State frequently played neutral-site games at the Coliseum, owing to the fact that it was the state's largest arena at the time.
+From the 1960s to the 1980s, North Carolina, Duke and North Carolina State frequently played neutral-site games at the Coliseum, as it was the state's largest arena at the time.
 The Tar Heels still occasionally play a neutral-site game here, as late as 2012.
 Between its service as Wake Forest's de facto primary home court and its many neutral-site and postseason games, the Coliseum has hosted many of the most important basketball games in North Carolina's history.

-Since 2010, the UNC Greensboro Spartans men's basketball team has played at the Coliseum, having moved there from the smaller Fleming Gymnasium on the campus of UNCG.
+Since 2010, the UNC Greensboro (UNCG) Spartans men's basketball team has played at the Coliseum, having moved there from the smaller Fleming Gymnasium on the campus of UNCG.
 For Spartans games, most of the upper level is curtained off.

 In October 2015, the Charlotte Hornets chose Greensboro for the location of their new NBA G League team the Greensboro Swarm.
 The Swarm began play at the Novant Health Fieldhouse in the 2016–17 season.

 On October 6, 2016, the Hornets played a preseason game against the Boston Celtics at the Coliseum.

+During the 2021–22 NBA G League season, the Coliseum served as one of the temporary home arenas for the Capitanes de la Ciudad de México during their inaugural season at the NBA G League despite also being temporarily stationed at Fort Worth, Texas at the time due to the long-term effects of the COVID-19 pandemic.

 Arena football

 The Coliseum first saw an arena football team when the Greensboro Prowlers of the af2 league played in the Coliseum from 1999 until 2004.
 The team folded due to a poor record and lack of fan support.
 The Greensboro Revolution of the National Indoor Football League played here in 2006 and 2007.
 The team ceased operations on January 23, 2008.

 In 2018, the Coliseum began to host the Carolina Cobras, an expansion team of the National Arena League.
-The Cobras went on to win the league championship, going 10-5 in the regular season and winning their two playoff games, both hosted at the Coliseum.
-They defeated the Columbus Lions with a final score of 66-8.
-The team is still in operation today.
+The Cobras went on to win the league championship, going 10–5 in the regular season and winning their two playoff games, both hosted at the Coliseum.
+They defeated the Columbus Lions with a final score of 66–8.
+The team is still in operation today and has played for the championship in four of five seasons.

-Events

-Mötley Crüe members Nikki Sixx & Tommy Lee were arrested after instigating a riot during a performance at the complex.
-Sixx allegedly made racist comments towards a black security guard and encouraged the crowd to join in on the harassment.
-The security guard would go on to sue the band and eventually reach a confidential settlement.